sebsto/xcodeinstall/README.md

 When **MFA is configured** (which we highly recommend), a human interaction is required to enter the MFA code sent to your device.
 This step cannot be automated.

+When storing Apple session cookies on AWS Secrets Manager, you may authenticate interactively, using MFA, from your laptop, and have the command running unattended, from a script running on your cloud machine.

-The username and password ARE NOT STORED on the local volume.
+The Apple Developer Portal username and password ARE NOT STORED on the local volume.
 They are used to interact with Apple's Developer Portal API and collect a session token.
 The session token is stored in `$HOME/.xcodeinstall` or on AWS Secrets Manager.

 The session stays valid for several days, sometimes weeks before it expires.
 When the session expires, you have to authenticate again.
 Apple typically prompt you for a new authentication when connecting from a new IP address or location (switching between laptop and EC2 instance for example)